robske110/IDDataLogger/README.md

 # ID DataLogger

 Welcome to the ID DataLogger project.
-This programm allows you to log data about your Volkswagen ID vehicle.
+This program allows you to log data about your Volkswagen ID vehicle.
 It includes an iOS widget (using Scriptable) and a webpage for seeing current status and history graphs.

 <p align="center">